chinapedia/wikipedia.abstract.en/Page/Guanine.md

 Another possible abiotic route was explored by quenching a 90% N₂–10%CO–H₂O gas mixture high-temperature plasma.[4]

 Traube's synthesis involves heating 2,4,5-triamino-1,6-dihydro-6-oxypyrimidine (as the sulfate) with formic acid for several hours.
-Traube purine synthesis

 Other occurrences and biological uses